-Mount the pivot arms using one of the six different locations illustrated in Table A1.
+1. Mount the pivot arms using one of the six different locations illustrated in Table A1.
 These six locations allow flexibility in coupler height (vertical adjustment) and distance from the cab (horizontal adjustment).
 Choose a location so that your trailer will be as level as possible and have adequate turning clearance while towing.
-See warnings in the next column.
+See warnings.